|

 and sat down.

-You are sure we need the lad? asked Gimli, eyeing
+You are sure we need the lad? asked Gimli,

-their evening meal.
+for their evening meal.
 He is awful young.

-proved invaluable
+has already proved invaluable

-setting two bowls of stew on the table.
-She took the chair next
+Hentmirë to Eowyn, as she set two bowls of stew on the table.

-jobs that I can help him with.
+says that there are lots of jobs that I can help him with.

 Berengar is a good man, said Eowyn, setting a third